 The principal task of the Risk and Capital Committee is to prepare items for the Board and, through liaison with internal functions to provide the Board with information about and prepare internal rules, and to monitor, analyse and prioritise risk and capital-related issues.
+At the end of 2023, the Committee took over regulatory compliance, AML and terrorism financing issues from the Audit Committee, and also expanded its remit to include sustainability matters, with the exclusion of solely reporting, which is managed by the Audit Committee.

-Following the statutory meeting in 2021, the members of the Committee were as follows: Ann Krumlinde Hyléen (Chairman), Anna-Karin Celsing, Ole Laurits Lønnum and Nils-Fredrik Nyblæus.
+Following the statutory meeting in 2023, the members of the Committee were as follows: Ann Krumlinde Hyléen (Chairman), Anna-Karin Celsing, Ole Laurits Lønnum and Lars Sjögren.
 The Chief Risk Officer or another specially appointed executive presents agenda items.
-The Committee held five meetings in 2021.
+The Committee held five meetings in 2023.